 Spiritual Importance of Salt

 More important than the amount of sodium in our diet is the importance of salt in our spiritual life.
 Even though we may not sprinkle salt liberally on our food it should be sprinkled on our hearts abundantly.
-Our spiritual health and the spiritual health of those around us depend on this kind of salt, even if our diet doesn’t.
+Our spiritual health and the spiritual health of those around us depends on this kind of salt, even if our diet doesn’t.

 Salt and Light